Luis-Nobrega/OOM-Internship-WRF/README.md

-## Processing of WRF simulations with Docker containers in Azure cloud environment
+## Processing Weather Research & Forecasting Model (WRF) simulations with Docker containers in Azure cloud environment
 Running WRF simulation on a local or Virtual Machine takes up a **lot** of resources and requires above-average computers.
 Using docker allows a reduction in resources, as well as the possibility of migrating containers into cloud environments, like *[MS AZURE CLOUD](https://azure.microsoft.com/en-us)*.

 ## Motivation